-I've enjoyed painting for over 35 years and, in that time, I've been able to develop my technique based on the great masters of oil painting.
-Masters, including Jan van Eyck who developed the technique of using coloured glazes over an monochromatic underpainting, have had a great influence on the way I use oil paint today.
-The process is a long one, requiring up to 20 glazes to be added to each painting with each glaze needing 12hrs to dry before the next can be applied.
-However, this all adds to the final effect, the colours glow and have a richness that is not achieved in any other way.
-My art has been exhibited at the Mall Galleries in London, for notable societies including Royal Society of Marine Artists and the Royal Society of British Artists.
+Rob has been painting for over 35 years and, in that time, has developed his technique which is based on that of the great masters of oil painting.
+Masters, including Jan van Eyck who first developed the process of using coloured glazes.
+The process can be a long one, requiring up to 20 glazes to be added to each painting with each glaze needing 12hrs to dry before the next can be applied.